smemsh/taskwtools/readme.rst

 The tasklib we use needs patches, but no response to my PRs in 2+ years, project is stalled or abandoned, so my forked tasklib is used, see "Tested versions" above.

+(Actually what we use it for is pretty simple, we might just do this ourselves without tasklib in the near future.)